 Notice how each of these stories listed above appeal to largely female audiences.
 There is a bias at work when evaluating stories from a cerebral angle: Original plots get elevated to high art, whereas varied emotional reactions in characters and audiences are criticised for being ‘tearjerkers’, lacking in originality and so on.

 Melodrama ignores the ordinary to concentrate on the unusual and unlikely.
 Ironically, it often creates a credibility problem for readers who expect mimesis in storytelling.
 (Many true stories are nonetheless unbelievable when transferred to the realm of fiction.)

 Tip 1: SHOW THAT THE MELODRAMATIC THING WORKS RIGHT AWAY

-Anne Rice’s Interview with the Vampire starts out with a vampire talking into a tape recorder.
+Anne Rice’s Interview with the Vampire begins with a vampire talking into a tape recorder.
 Either way, you know pretty clearly what you’re in for from the beginning.

 Each story demonstrates its central premise: modern vampires, or shoot-’em-up spaceflight.
 If you’re going to write melodrama, start with melodrama.

 If your story will be playing by rules other writers have used before—that vampires exist, that faster-than-light travel is possible—melodrama may be the best way to go.
 Work with the accepted convention.
 Introduce your premise with as little fuss as possible and get on with your story.
 Stephenie Meyer built her Twilight series on the accepted convention of vampires already established to modern readers by writers such as Anne Rice.

 Tip 2: SHOW THAT THIS THING HAS WORKED IN THE RECENT PAST